About the Lake Marion Passage

 NOTICE: The 301 bridge will be closed indefinitely beginning August 1, 2017.
 For more information and updates, please see the SCDOT website at http://www.dot.state.sc.us/

 Lake Marion before mile marker 22, the Elliot Millpond road, is washed out so please proceed through there at your own risk or take the road detour (take a right on McKnight Drayton Rd. and follow that to Emerald Drive and take a left and go to Governor Richardson Rd. and take a left.
 Follow that around back to Old River Rd. and take a right then a left to go down Pack’s Landing Rd. to Pack’s Landing.

-The trail between mile 14 and 15 ducks behind the storage sheds on the right when you come into the entrance of Carolina King Resort and Campground on Belser Rd.
 The off road areas through Hickory Top WMA and the area between Pack’s Landing and Sparkleberry Landing are very low and wet especially after a heavy rain.
+Please wear appropriate shoes.

 Please Note: mile 22-24 has been rerouted to go Old River Rd to Pack’s Landing Rd.
 Once you get to Pack’s Landing parking area cross the parking area to the far lake side and proceed down the boardwalk to continue on the trail to Sparkberry Landing.

 Notice: The area between mile 31 and 32 was clear cut, but you should be able to follow the orange tape through the area to get back on track.